Back | Home | Aller à version française

 There is no hominin society without celebration.
 Some even believe that celebration preceded all other forms of life, except everyday life.
 Just like games, celebrations are relatively limited in time and space.
 But unlike games – which are saturated in rules – they are protected by their spatio-temporal limitations to activate-passivate, or at least graze on, all the limits of the possible <6> without unduly threatening the group’s existence.
 Through the trance, in Africa.
 Through disguise, in Venice.
 Through the combination of trance and disguise in the Samba of Rio de Janeiro.
 In all cases, through the debauchery of the rhythm itself.
 We wanted to evoke celebrations after all the other lives, after the other attempts at filling/plugging Homo’s dehiscences, because, having as theme the limitless possibilization, celebrations summon them all – or foreshadow them all – by intersecting everyday life, whether in war or peace, gambling, entertainment, speculation, art, love, political faith, religious faith, comical production, mystical life, as well as anticipated death, even if it is only to graze on them.

 However, in this case, the ritual celebration defined as “life” is no more important than pervasive celebration, the one that constantly infiltrates the most trivial and the most serious of circumstances.
-More than the ritual one, this pervasive celebration is found in every society, even if Black Africa has supplied the most obtrusive example, since there, gestural and musical rhythm are practised at all hours, on every occasion, and around every object.
+More than the ritual one, this pervasive celebration is found in every society, even if Black Africa has supplied the most obtrusive example, since there, gestural and musical rhythm are practiced at all hours, on every occasion, and around every object.

 27G.
 Balancing lives: savoir-vivre, notoriety, fashion.
 Culture